x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS: Please refer to coding in visual studio files.
 In regards to useful data and statistics, the following charts display
-interesting statistics about the data I obtained.
+interesting statistics about the data I obtained, and also implement
+the Extra Credit Feature - Add a 2D Visualization to AnyLogic for Part 3.
 ~~~

 ***(e) - 15pts:** AnyLogic Simulation;